PirateIllustrated - ECU Upsets Evansville 85-68 On 28 and 10 From Jayden Gardner

 ECU Upsets Evansville 85-68 On 28 and 10 From Jayden Gardner

-ECU picked up their second win of the season in a big 85-68 upset of Evansville in the Islands of the Bahamas Showcase Friday night in the Bahamas Mar Convention Center.
+ECU picked up their second win of the season in a big 85-68 upset of Evansville in the Islands of the Bahamas Showcase Friday night in the Baha Mar Convention Center.

 Newton talked about playing against his brother for the first time on Friday night.